|Nutritional Guidelines (per serving)|

 Serve this chicken with rice or potatoes, along with your favorite side dish vegetables.
 Try steamed English peas, baby lima beans, or green beans.

-- 4 chicken breast halves (bone-in)
+- 4 split chicken breasts (bone-in)

 - Kosher salt and pepper